3kutlu/CarReviewAPI/README.md

 This is a simple ASP.NET CORE Web Api with SwaggerUI based on the model below.

-This project contains 5 models, CRUD operations for each one of them, code-first approach, SQL and InMemory.
+This project contains 5 models, CRUD operations for each one of them, code-first approach, SQL.

 While doing this project I tried to use Github to the fullest with test issues, pr, branches and merges